BUEC500C1/twitter-summarizer-rest-service-sz64/README.md

 ## Future Changes
 - More calls to the application class, possible for different days or have only images and so on.
 - Better tests in the test function.
+  - Currently the test function works within terminal but not in github.
+Issues with paths need to be sorted out.
 - A better progress meter.